pb4git/Nash-DQN-CSB-Article/README.md

 ```
 It is allowed for γ to be 1 in finitely long games, but for infinitely long games γ<1 otherwise Q values are infinite. γ also serves to make the AI collect rewards sooner rather than later as future rewards are discounted.

 In 2015 Deepmind published the Deep Q learning [paper](https://arxiv.org/pdf/1312.5602.pdf) (DQN).
-Instead of having Q learning restricted to games with a finite number of states and actions they generalise it to infinite games by using a Neural Network as a function approximator for Q values.
-Thus instead of looking up Qs in a table, you would feed in a representation of the state action pair and the network would output the Q value.
+While tabular Q learning works well, it requires building a table of all (state,action) pairs which is quickly computationally intractable.
+With neural networks you can instead approximate this table and therefore apply Q learning to much larger games and even continuous state spaces.
+Instead of looking up Qs in a table, you would feed in a representation of the state action pair and the network would output the Q value.
 For computational efficiency they have the network output the Q values for all actions of a given state in one forward pass.
 They call this NN a Deep Q Network (DQN).

 If you read the paper carefully you will find that they use several techniques to achieve convergence: